gb-0001/deepcool-ak620-digital-linux/README.md

-# AK620 Digital Air Cooler Monitor on Linux
+# AK620 Digital Air Cooler Monitor on Linux PROXMOX VE 8

 This project enables monitoring of temperature and CPU utilization on DeepCool's AK620 digital air cooler for Linux systems.
-The solution has been tested on Ubuntu 23 with a Ryzen 7950X3D CPU.
+The solution has been tested on PROXMOX VE 8 with a INTEL 14900K CPU.
 Customization may be required in the temperature section for other CPUs.

 ## Dependencies